pymc-devs/pymc2/docs/INSTALL.rst

 :License: PyMC is released under the Academic Free license.
 :Version: 2.3.7

+**NOTE: The current version PyMC (version 3) has been moved to its own repository called pymc3.
+Unless you have a good reason for using this package, we recommend all new users adopt PyMC3.**

 PyMC is known to run on Mac OS X, Linux and Windows, but in theory should be able to work on just about any platform for which Python, a Fortran compiler and the NumPy module are available.
 However, installing some extra depencies